MoserMichael/python-obj-system/gen-iterator.md

 ### <a id='s1-1-2' />Built-in range function, for iterating over a range of values

-built in range function returns an object of built-in type [range](https://docs.python.org/3/library/stdtypes.html#range) - it can be used to return a consecutive sequence of numbers.
+The built-in [range](https://docs.python.org/3/library/functions.html#func-range) function returns an object of built-in iterator type [range](https://docs.python.org/3/library/stdtypes.html#range) - it can be used to return a consecutive sequence of numbers.
 The range object is actually not a generator, the range object returns an iterator, it has an \_\_iter\_\_ function that returns an iterator object.

 __Source:__